 - Doors & drop windows: Are they solid?
 Sound silly?
-Some manufactures use PLYWOOD as a filler because it's cheaper.
+Some manufacturers use PLYWOOD as a filler because it’s cheaper.
 AKA the doors ROT!
-You'll find this on economically priced "all aluminum" trailers.
+You’ll find this on economically priced “all aluminum” trailers.

 - Dividers: Are the sound?
 Shut & open easily, are not bent, have no unsafe sharp edges.